 Taking action on smoking and health

-The expertise within these settings therefore provides an opportunity for:
+The expertise within money advice settings provides an opportunity to:

-For the last two years NHS Greater Glasgow and Clyde and ASH Scotland have worked together on a pilot to evaluate the potential role that money advice services can play in raising the issue of smoking.
+Between 2014 and 2016 NHS Greater Glasgow and Clyde and ASH Scotland worked together on a pilot project that evaluated the role that money advice services can play in raising the issue of smoking.

-The pilot centred on providing tailored training on tobacco and smoking issues to money advice staff across five Health and Social Care Partnership areas in East Renfrewshire, South Glasgow, Glasgow East, North West Glasgow and Renfrewshire.
-Following the training evaluation we returned to interview staff, managers and clients to identify their perceptions of the change, the impact achieved and any barriers they encountered.
+The pilot provided tailored training on tobacco and smoking issues to money advice staff across five Health and Social Care Partnership areas.
+Following the training evaluation we interviewed staff, managers and people using the services to identify their perceptions of the change, the impact achieved and any barriers they encountered.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.